bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

          - ElasticSearch Output Engine - allows creating output endpoint and place processing results 		to Elasticsearch index.
 	 - JDBC Output Engine  - allows creating output endpoint and place processing results to 			MySQL, PostgreSQL, Oracle tables.

-After an engine is uploaded and a corresponding config settings file appears in the «Confg Settings» section, a module can be uploaded.
+After an engine is uploaded and a corresponding config settings file appears in the «Config Settings» section, a module can be uploaded.

-Click an «Upload Module» button and select a `.jar` file in the window to upload.
+Click the «Upload Module» button and select a `.jar` file in the window to upload.
 Press «Open» and wait for a few seconds till the module is uploaded.

 If the module is uploaded correctly a success message appears and the uploaded module is in the list of modules.